Norsi47/newProjectLandingPage/README.md

 # newProjectLandingPage
-my beginner version of the Odin Project Landing Page. link to the site: https://norsi47.github.io/newProjectLandingPage/
+my beginner version of the Odin Project Landing Page.
+Link to the site: https://norsi47.github.io/newProjectLandingPage/